can3p/cl-journal/docs/index.md

 Some body with *markdown* support, link to {lj-user livejournal}
 ~~~

 Privacy field is public by default.
-If specified can contain private, friends and public values.
+If specified can contain private, friends
-The example has only title and privacy field but you can use also tags, music, location and mood
+and public values.
+The example has only title and privacy field but you can
-fields.
+use also tags, music, location and mood fields.

-If you want to keep file in drafts for a while you can either
+If you want to keep file in drafts for a while you can either keep rejecting to
-keep rejecting to post it during the sync or add a `draft: 1` line
-at the header of the file.
-In the latter case client will ignore
+post it during the sync or add a `draft: 1` line at the header of the file.
+In
-the file until you remove this line.
+the latter case client will ignore the file until you remove this line.

+**Note** cl-journal also supports post updates and deletions.
+To do that just
+edit/delete the relevant file and fire `cl-journal sync` command from the
+top level folder of your blog.

+**Note** At the moment cl-journal does not sync any information from the
+service, it just pushes them there.
+Hence if you update your post via
+web interface client won't know anything about that.

 ## TODO or not supported yet